Pacific City, OR

 24 people

-As of 2023, 1.34% of Pacific City, OR residents (22 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.34% of Pacific City, OR residents (22 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Pacific City, OR was 1.36%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Pacific City, OR compared to that of it's neighboring and parent geographies.